Ravincroft's Retribution - 1. Leaving Home

 ‘We’ll see.’

 Jayden sighed.
 ‘Fine.
-We will pick up pizza on the way.’
+At least pick up a pizza on the way home.’

 Ren didn’t say much more during the trip.
 The later it got, the darker it became.
 He stared out the window.
 The streetlights became fewer and the roads more isolated as they drove deeper into the country.
 The trees became a green blur as his thoughts drifted back to his mother and the happy times he’d spent on the farm.